Northern muriqui: Morphology and identification

 Northern muriquis exhibit features that allow them to utilize all of their limbs and tail for travel and obtaining food items.
 As they spend much of their life in the canopy of forests, they use brachiation as a form of locomotion utilizing all four limbs and their tail.
 Evolutionary features that further aid these large atelids are elongated hook-like fingers, and shoulder that allows for a wide range of movement.
 As these monkeys are primarily suited for life in trees, they still venture down to the ground to drink from water sources, consume soil or to obtain ripe fruit that has fallen.
 Northern muriquis can be individually recognized by their natural markings and facial features, such as fur color and patterning, ear shape, and face shape and pigmentation.
-In contrast to the southern muriqui, northern muriqui exhibit a lack of sexual dimorphism, southern muriqui exhibit dimorphism in their canines, but northern muriqui have kept vestigial thumbs.
+Although southern muriqui exhibit sexual dimorphism in canine length, northern muriqui show none.
+In another difference, northern muriqui retain vestigial thumbs that are completely absent in their sister species.

 Ecology

 Diet

-Northern muriqui are frugivorous and folivorous, but they also rely on flowers, bark, twigs, stems and soil to supplement additional nutritional needs.
+Northern muriqui are frugivorous and folivorous, but they also rely on seeds, flowers, nectar, bark, twigs, stems, vines and soil to supplement additional nutritional needs.
+Northern muriqui consume the fruits of Margaritaria nobilis, Andira species, Anadenanthera species, Plathymenia foliolosa, Palicourea tetraphylla, Psychotria wamingii, Genipa americana and Carpotroche brasiliensis, as well as the seeds of Mabea fistulifera.
 The amount of what each group eats depends on seasonality, wherein they will consume foods higher in calories, which results in higher fruit consumption during the wet season, and increased leaf consumption in the dry season.
 This affect how groups of B. hypoxanthus travel as they forage for food, as bigger family groups need to travel further to attain adequate food sources.
 The muriqui also utilize vertical niches when foraging, as they can access all levels of forest, from the floor to the canopy.
 Muriqui group home ranges overlap, so unrelated groups of muriqui will avoid each other by traveling to or foraging for food by using these niche levels.